2144 Comstock Hall, Ithaca, NY 14853-2601

 Click on this link: Insect Diagnostic Lab Factsheets List

-It’s that time of year again — in the Northeast as the weather turns cooler, on sunny days you may see some of these outdoor species on house siding, windows and doors.
-When they can squeeze in through gaps, or get let in when a door opens, they show up indoors as well.
-These insects spend the winter sheltered under the siding or in attics – or in rooms – but do not feed while indoors.
+Here are a few outdoor species you may see in your home this time of year.
+These four insect species spend the winter sheltered under the siding or in attics – or show up in rooms – but do not feed while indoors.
 For information about any of these, see our alphabetical Factsheets List.

 Spotted Wing Drosophila (SWD), a new invasive fly species originally from Asia, has been causing widespread injury to some fruit crops in New York State.
 Raspberries, blackberries, late-maturing blueberries, day-neutral strawberries, elderberries, cherries, and peaches are among the vulnerable crops.
 A factsheet on the Spotted Wing Drosophila is available from Cornell Cooperative Extension at: http://www.fruit.cornell.edu/spottedwing/pdfs/SWDgarden.pdf Because this species resembles other fruit flies, we recommend that you make sure the ID is verified before doing any major control measures.
 For the latest information from NYS Integrated Pest Management on SWD, go to: http://blogs.cornell.edu/SWD1/